-- Louis Stange (German, 1888-1971, Fig. 7.86) created the Maschinengewehr MG 30 machine gun in 1930. - Heinrich Vollmer (German, 1885-1961, Fig. 7.87) developed Stange's design into the first general-purpose machine gun, the MG 34, in 1934. - Based directly on the work of Stange and Vollmer, Werner Gruner (German, 1904-1995, Fig. 7.88) produced a further improved version, the MG 42, in 1942.
+- Louis Stange (German, 1888-1971, Fig. 7.87) created the Maschinengewehr MG 30 machine gun in 1930. - Heinrich Vollmer (German, 1885-1961, Fig. 7.88) developed Stange's design into the first general-purpose machine gun, the MG 34, in 1934. - Based directly on the work of Stange and Vollmer, Werner Gruner (German, 1904-1995, Fig. 7.89) produced a further improved version, the MG 42, in 1942.
 These German machine gun designs were widely copied and became the direct ancestors of later machine guns worldwide.
 Similarly, modern assault rifles (multipurpose handheld weapons capable of acting as anything from single-shot rifles to fully automatic machine guns) were invented in the German-speaking world.
-Hugo Schmeisser created the Sturmgewehr StG 44 selective-fire assault rifle in 1944, as shown in Fig. 7.89.
-Based on Schmeisser's work, Wilhelm Stähle (German, 1901-1974) and Ludwig Vorgrimler (German, 1912-1983) developed an improved version, the Sturmgewehr StG 45, in 1945; see Fig. 7.90.
+Hugo Schmeisser created the Sturmgewehr StG 44 selective-fire assault rifle in 1944, as shown in Fig. 7.90.
+Based on Schmeisser's work, Wilhelm Stähle (German, 1901-1974) and Ludwig Vorgrimler (German, 1912-1983) developed an improved version, the Sturmgewehr StG 45, in 1945; see Fig. 7.91.
 These weapon designs were copied worldwide and gave rise to modern assault rifles such as the AK-47 and M16.
 In fact, Hugo Schmeisser, Werner Gruner, and other German gun manufacturers were taken to Russia to design guns after the war.
 Many German gun designers were also interrogated by or went to work for other Allied countries after the war.

-As shown in Fig. 7.91, the Krummlauf (curved barrel) modified Sturmgewehr 44, produced in 1944, could shoot around corners.
+As shown in Fig. 7.92, the Krummlauf (curved barrel) modified Sturmgewehr 44, produced in 1944, could shoot around corners.
 It was equipped with a periscope for seeing around corners as well.
 Krummlauf rifles were also installed in tank ports to defend the exterior of tanks from close attackers.
 In the German-speaking world, innovations in gun design were greatly aided by parallel innovations in optics (see for example Section 6.9) for sighting scopes and by the development of revolutionary infrared imaging or night vision technologies (Section 6.6).
+Gaspard Kollner (14??-15??)
+Augustus Kotter (14??-15??)
 Rifled gun barrels (ca. 1498-1520)

-Figure 7.78: Gaspard Kollner and Augustus Kotter are credited with inventing rifled gun barrels around 1498-1520.
+Figure 7.79: Gaspard Kollner and Augustus Kotter are credited with inventing rifled gun barrels around 1498-1520.

+Hans Stopler (15??-16??)

+Revolvers (ca. 1580-1597)

-Figure 7.79: Hans Stopler was the first or one of the first gunsmiths to use a revolving section for multiple bullets, around 1580-1597.
+Figure 7.80: Hans Stopler was the first or one of the first gunsmiths to use a revolving section for multiple bullets, around 1580-1597.
 Johann Nikolaus von Dreyse (1787-1867) invented the bolt-action rifle (1824)